STUDY JAPANESE ONLINE WITH NATIVES HERE

 The custom is always for someone to pour the drink into their glass.
 You can do the same thing by filling your friend's beer glass, he will probably do the same thing with yours.
 Some try to show humility by refusing you to put the drink in their glass, insist a little longer.

-Remember to start drinking only when everyone is ready, so they can drink together.
-Before starting to drink, the group of friends will often shout kanpai, and you can sometimes hear an otsukaresama desu if they are co-workers.
+Remember to start drinking only when everyone is ready, so you can drink together.
+Before starting to drink, the group of friends usually shouts kanpai, and sometimes you might hear an otsukaresama desu, if they are colleagues.

 Tips and rules for those who will drink in Japan

-when doing the kanpai greeting, make sure your glass is lower than the glass of a person who is superior to you, like your boss at work.
-We wrote a detailed article talking about the meaning of kanpai, you can read it by clicking here.
-In some places your friends can play games to see who drinks the most, a popular game is called Takendo Takendo Nyoki Ki.
+When making a kanpai greeting, make sure your glass is lower than the glass of someone who is higher than you, like your boss.
+We wrote a detailed article talking about the meaning of kanpai, you can read by clicking here.
+In some places your friends may play games to see who drinks more, a popular game is called Takendo Takendo Nyoki Ki.

 Other tips for drinking in Japan

-There are restaurants and bars that offer the nomihoudai where you pay a price and can drink freely for a time ranging from 1 to 3 hours.
-Other places like karaokes also often offer this option.
-Pub doesn't always mean bars in Japan.
-Be careful not to confuse a bar with a anfitriã or clubs where women sing Enka.
+There are restaurants and bars that offer nomihoudai where you pay a certain amount and can drink as much as you want for a time that varies from 1 to 3 hours.
+Other places like karaoke also often offer this option.
+Pub does not always mean bars in Japan.
+Be careful not to confuse a bar with a hostess or clubs where women sing Enka.

 Tips and rules for those who will drink in Japan

-The leading beer brands in Japan are Asahi, Kirin and Sapporo.
-There is also happoshu, a low-malt type of beer.
-Sake usually has between 10 to 20% of alcohol.
-There is an alternative to wine and beer called chuhai which usually has seasonal and fruity flavors.
-It usually has an alcohol content between 5 to 8 %.
+The leading beer brands in Japan are Asahi, Kirin, and Sapporo.
+There is also happoshu, a type of beer with low malt content.
+Sake usually has an alcohol content between 10 to 20%.
+There is an alternative to wine and beer called chuhai that often has seasonal and fruit flavors.
+It typically has an alcohol content between 5 to 8 %.

 Hope you enjoyed these little tips on drinking in Japan.
 We would be happy if you share the article and leave your experiences and tips in the comments.
 We recommend that you continue reading the following articles: